A one-shot overlapping Schwarz method for component-based model reduction: application to nonlinear elasticity: Formulation

-Some comments are in order. \begin{itemize} \item The matrices $\mathbf{P}, \mathbf{Q} $ depend on the configuration of interest but are independent of the port coefficients ${\boldsymbol{\beta}}$: they can thus be defined after having instantiated the system and before solving the optimization problem.
+\begin{remark} \textbf{Computation of the matrices $\mathbf{P}, \mathbf{Q} $.} The matrices $\mathbf{P}, \mathbf{Q} $ depend on the configuration of interest but are independent of the port coefficients ${\boldsymbol{\beta}}$: they can thus be defined after having instantiated the system and before solving the optimization problem.
 Since the port quadrature points $\{ \Phi_i(x_{\texttt{L}_i, q}^{\rm p}) \}_{i,q}$ are configuration-dependent, we should resort to mesh interpolation to assemble the matrices $\mathbf{P}$ and $\mathbf{Q}$.
-In this work, we rely on structured meshes in the archetype components that enable logarithmic-in-$N_{\ell}^{\rm v}$ FE interpolations. \item Hyper-reduction is defined at the component level and is then translated to the deployed system using the mappings $\{\Phi_i\}_i$.
-From an algorithmic standpoint, an archetype component $\ell \in \mathcal{L}$ should be interpreted as a complex data structure that comprises (i) bubble and port ROBs; (ii) the elementwise sparse quadrature rule $\boldsymbol{\rho}_{\ell}^{\rm eq}$ associated with the weighted residual \eqref{eq:weighted_residual}; (iii) the port quadrature rule $\boldsymbol{\rho}_{\ell}^{ \rm p,eq}$ associated with the approximate objective function \eqref{eq:OS2_eq_a}; and (iv) a (structured) mesh structure for which efficient (i.e., logarithmic-in-$N_{\ell}^{\rm v}$) interpolation procedures are available. \end{itemize}
+In this work, we rely on structured meshes in the archetype components that enable logarithmic-in-$N_{\ell}^{\rm v}$ FE interpolations. \end{remark}

+\begin{remark} \textbf{Hyper-reduction.} As required in CB-pMOR, hyper-reduction should be defined at the component level and is then translated to the deployed system using the mappings $\{\Phi_i\}_i$.
+From an algorithmic standpoint, an archetype component $\ell \in \mathcal{L}$ should be interpreted as a complex data structure that comprises (i) bubble and port ROBs; (ii) the approximate residual $\widehat{\mathbf{R}}_{\ell}^{\rm eq}$ that enables effective computations of port-to-bubble maps; (iii) the port quadrature rule $\boldsymbol{\rho}_{\ell}^{ \rm p,eq}$ associated with the approximate objective function \eqref{eq:OS2_eq_a}; and (iv) a (structured) mesh structure for which efficient (i.e., logarithmic-in-$N_{\ell}^{\rm v}$) interpolation procedures are available for the computation of the matrices $\mathbf{P}, \mathbf{Q}$. \end{remark}